Causes and treatments for thinning hair in men

 Male pattern baldness

 If you are a man experiencing hair loss in the form of a receding hairline and thinning on the crown of the head, it is likely that you are suffering from male pattern baldness.
 This is the most common type of hair loss (affecting approximately half of all men over 50).
-It is recognisable as, typically, it only affects the crown and front of the head (above the temples).
+It typically affects the crown (top of head) and front of the head (above the temples).
 There is no cure for thinning hair caused by male pattern baldness but there are successful treatments.
 For more information on successful prescription treatments, visit our online hair loss clinic.

 Some people may not find that their hair is thinning, but that it is falling out in patches.
 This type of hair loss is called alopecia areata, and is a so called "auto immune condition"; it can also be caused or triggered by stress, but often we don't know why it happens.
 The good news is that this type of hair loss often resolves itself within a few months, leading to regrowth.
 In other cases, it leads to more severe forms of hair loss which cannot be reversed.
 Alopecia areata can be treated with minoxidil, light therapy and corticosteroids, amongst other treatments.

 In some cases, thinning hair can be caused by hormonal changes, stress, illness, changes in your diet or certain medications.
 This is known as telogen effluvium and is characterised by slight - and temporary - hair loss on the head.
 A more serious version is known as anagen effluvium, in which there is widespread hair loss across the body.
 This is commonly caused by chemotherapy and radiotherapy and usually stops after treatment has ceased.

 Will thinning hair caused by stress grow back?